Weight Lifting Tips -- Reps

-Just do your workouts and enjoy your progress
+Do your workouts and enjoy your progress

 Here is another of our weight lifting tips: When doing a standing barbell curl, once the bar exceeds about a 45 degree angle of your forearms in front of your chest pulling it the rest of the way in towards your clavicles doesn't stress your biceps at all, does it?